A Lagrangian filling for every cluster seed: Non-degeneracy of curve QPs for plabic fences

-\begin{proof} By contradiction, suppose that there exists a local bigon $B$ such that $\rho(B)=\la(B)$.
+\begin{proof} By contradiction, suppose that there exists a local bigon $B$ such that $\rho(B)$ and $\la(B)$ are both contained in the same polygon.
 We will now argue that either:

-\begin{enumerate} \item The potential $(Q,W)$ is degenerate, or \item The homology classes in $H_1(\Sigma;\Z)$ of the curves $\g_1,\ldots,\g_b\in\SC$ do not span, because there is a sub-collection of them that give linearly dependent homology classes. \end{enumerate} Let us consider a neighborhood of such local bigon $B$ with $\rho(B)=\la(B)$.
-It is as depicted in Figure \ref{fig:Bigon_LeftRight}.
-Namely, the region $\rho(B)=\la(B)$ is bounded by:
+\begin{enumerate} \item The potential $(Q,W)$ is degenerate, or \item The homology classes in $H_1(\Sigma;\Z)$ of the curves in $\SC$ do not span $H_1(\Sigma;\Z)$, because there is a sub-collection of them that give linearly dependent homology classes. \end{enumerate}

+Let us consider a neighborhood of such local bigon $B$.
+It is as depicted in Figure \ref{fig:Bigon_LeftRight}, where the polygon $P_{\la,\rho}$ containing $\la(B)$ and $\rho(B)$ is drawn in yellow and $B$ is drawn in orange.
+To be precise, this yellow polygon might have curves from $\SC$ going through it, as illustrated in Figure \ref{fig:Bigon_LeftRight15}.
+These curves through the polygon (depicted in blue and dashed in Figure \ref{fig:Bigon_LeftRight15}) have no effect and we will just not drawn them in the figures for the rest of the argument.
+Now, following Figure \ref{fig:Bigon_LeftRight}, the yellow polygon $P_{\la,\rho}$ is bounded by:

-\begin{enumerate} \item A collection of curves $\g_2,\ldots,\g_s\in\SC$, $s\in\N$, with intersection pattern exactly given by $\g_i$ intersects $\g_{i+1}$ negatively, at a point $g_{i+1,i}$ and $\g_g$ intersects $\g_1$ negatively at $g_{1,s}$.
+\begin{enumerate} \item A collection of curves $\g_2,\ldots,\g_s\in\SC$, $s\in\N$, with intersection pattern exactly given by $\g_i$ intersects $\g_{i+1}$ negatively, at a point $g_{i+1,i}$ and $\g_g$ intersects $\g_1$ negatively at $g_{1,s}$.\\

 \item A collection of curves $\tau_2,\ldots,\tau_l\in\SC$, $l\in\N$, with intersection pattern exactly given by $\tau_i$ intersects $\tau_{i+1}$ positively, at a point $t_{i,i+1}$ and $\tau_l$ intersects $\g_1$ negatively at $t_{l,1}$. \end{enumerate}